 Do yourself and everyone around you a favor.
 Take the time to zero your rifle properly, and to confirm zero regularly.

 It’s irresponsible to have a rifle that isn’t sending bullets where you want them to go.
 Remember that a rifle that shoots “a few inches to the left” at 10 yards will only shoot more and more to the left the further away your target is.
-This can mean the difference between shooting a home intruder and shooting through the wall into someone’s room.
+This can mean the difference between shooting a home invader and shooting a family member.

 You should be able to send your bullets where they need to go, and you can’t do that without a zeroed rifle.